Berrios struggles as White Sox end three-game skid with 5-2 win over Blue Jays

 Abreu drove in another run on a groundout after the White Sox put runners on the corners in the fourth.
 Cease, meanwhile, retired the first 11 batters before Vladimir Guerrero Jr., singled in the bottom half of the frame.

-Toronto's first extra-base hit came in the fifth when Alejandro Kirk doubled into the gap in right-centre field.
+Toronto's first extra-base hit came in the fifth on an Alejandro Kirk double.
 He moved to third on a Lourdes Gurriel Jr., single but both runners were stranded when Santiago Espinal popped up.

 Abreu picked up his third hit of the game an inning later but Gurriel's strong throw from left field prevented the Chicago slugger from stretching it to a double.